-English Learners Limited to Unduplicated Student Group(s) K-6
+English Learners Limited to Undumlicated Student Group(s) K-6 English Learners Limited to Unduplicated Student Group(s) N-0

 Select from New, Modified, or Unchanged for 2017-18 Select from New, Modified, or Unchanged for 2018-19 Select from New, Modified, or Unchanged for 2019-20 Unchanged Unchanged Unchanged 2017-18 Actions/Services 2018-19 Actions/Services 2019-20 Actions/Services In addition to the ELD teachers at 1.0 FTE level at each elementary site, add a 1.0 divided equally between Gretchen and Anderson to support the implementation of high quality ELD in leveled groups.
 The extra funding will allow sites to better target the needs of our English Learners and maintain smaller class size for the ELs during a 45-minute "Language Time" block.
 The ELD teacher will also coordinate the grouping of EL students and the implementation of the board-approved ELD program.
 Services to English Learners will be increased and improved by enabling the development of smaller and more leveled groups of English Learners during Designated ELD.
 The extra funded position may be used to support Intervention groups once ELD is covered.